adamdecaf/docs/docs/paygate/local-dev.md

 ### Local FTP server

-PayGate supports merging and uploading tranfers into ACH files and defaults to a local File Transport Protocol (FTP) server.
+PayGate supports merging and uploading transfers into ACH files and defaults to a local File Transport Protocol (FTP) server.
 The defaults PayGate assumes are defined in `staticRepository` and you can run an FTP server by running Moov's `fsftp` Docker image with `make start-ftp-server`.
 This image is [located in moov-io/infra](https://github.com/moov-io/infra/tree/master/images/fsftp).

 Running `moov/fsftp` can be done with (from PayGate's `testdata/ftp-server/` directory):